-By promoting director and employee ownership of shares, the Board intends to encourage directors and employees to become long-term holders of CSL securities, aligning their interests with those of CSL.
+The Board encourages directors and employees to become long-term holders of CSL securities, aligning their interests with those of CSL and its shareholders.

-CSL has a comprehensive Securities Dealing Policy which applies to all directors, officers and employees as well as each contractor and consultant to the CSL Group whose terms of engagement apply the Policy to them.
+CSL has a Securities Dealing Policy which applies to all directors, officers and employees as well as each contractor and consultant to the CSL Group whose terms of engagement apply the Policy to them.
 The policy aims to inform directors and employees of the law relating to insider trading and provide them with practical guidance for avoiding unlawful transactions in CSL securities and to protect the reputation of CSL, its directors and employees.